gramineproject/gramine/Documentation/sgx-intro.rst

 .. highlight:: sh

 Gramine project uses :term:`SGX` to securely run software.
+Gramine supports running Linux applications using the :term:`Intel SGX <SGX>`
+(Software Guard Extensions) technology (we sometimes call this version **Gramine-SGX**).
+With Intel SGX, applications are secured in hardware-encrypted memory regions (called SGX enclaves).
+SGX protects code and data in the enclave against privileged software attacks and against physical attacks on the hardware off the CPU package (e.g., cold-boot attacks on RAM).
+Gramine is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment.

+SGX is
-SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
+a |~| complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
 This page is an attempt to curate a |~| dossier of available reading